metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 - `high_availability` (Attributes) Replication slots for high availability configuration (see [below for nested schema](#nestedatt--spec--replication_slots--high_availability))
 - `synchronize_replicas` (Attributes) Configures the synchronization of the user defined physical replication slots (see [below for nested schema](#nestedatt--spec--replication_slots--synchronize_replicas))
-- `update_interval` (Number) Standby will update the status of the local replication slotsevery 'updateInterval' seconds (default 30).
+- `update_interval` (Number) Standby will update the status of the local replication slots every 'updateInterval' seconds (default 30).

 <a id="nestedatt--spec--replication_slots--high_availability"></a>
 ### Nested Schema for `spec.replication_slots.high_availability`

 Optional:

-- `enabled` (Boolean) If enabled (default), the operator will automatically manage replication slotson the primary instance and use them in streaming replicationconnections with all the standby instances that are part of the HAcluster.
-If disabled, the operator will not take advantageof replication slots in streaming connections with the replicas.This feature also controls replication slots in replica cluster,from the designated primary to its cascading replicas.
+- `enabled` (Boolean) If enabled (default), the operator will automatically manage replication slots on the primary instance and use them in streaming replication connections with all the standby instances that are part of the HA cluster.
+If disabled, the operator will not take advantage of replication slots in streaming connections with the replicas.
+This feature also controls replication slots in replica cluster, from the designated primary to its cascading replicas.
-- `slot_prefix` (String) Prefix for replication slots managed by the operator for HA.It may only contain lower case letters, numbers, and the underscore character.This can only be set at creation time.
+- `slot_prefix` (String) Prefix for replication slots managed by the operator for HA.
+It may only contain lower case letters, numbers, and the underscore character.
+This can only be set at creation time.
 By default set to '_cnpg_'.

 <a id="nestedatt--spec--replication_slots--synchronize_replicas"></a>